yasinhajilou/Compozist/README.md

 </p>

 - WelcomeScreen was inspired by the Imprint app
-* ExlorerScreen was inspired by the Instagram app
+* ExplorerScreen was inspired by the Instagram app

 ## Installation